 1:30 – 3:00 pm: Beyond the Subscriber

 Increasingly, readers want more than just a magazine mailed to their door.
 They want a feeling of community and connection.
 They want membership.
 In this panel, we explore why and how your magazine could adopt a membership-based model.
 What does it mean to offer membership instead of subscriptions?
 This is a two part session.
-In part one, our panel of experts from Slate, Canadian Art and the Toronto International Film Festival talk about their varying approaches to membership – what they offer, how and why.
+In part one, our panel of experts from Slate and Canadian Art talk about their varying approaches to membership – what they offer, how and why.
 In part two, Hal Niedzviecki, publisher of Broken Pencil magazine, takes us through some of the technical challenges of setting up a membership infrastructure including paywalls, offering member benefits and marketing membership.

 3:00 – 4:15 pm: A Practical Guide to Newsletters for Arts Magazine